stoermelder/vcvrack-packone/docs/MidiCat.md

 All parameter changes are sent to midi output with the same CC or note as mapped.
 Note-mapping (instead of CC) enables an additional context menu option "Note velocity" for the mapping slot: When disabled (default) the midi velocity value is ignored and a value of 127 is assumed.

-The module allows you to import preset from VCV MIDI-MAP for a quick migration.
+The module allows you to import presets from VCV MIDI-MAP for a quick migration.

-This module was added in v1.0.6 of PackOne.
+This module was added in v1.1.0 of PackOne.